Mikhail Kalik: Life and career

-A descendant of a prominent Kiev Jewish family, Mikhail Kalik grew up in the heart of Moscow.
+A descendant of a prominent Kyiv Jewish family, Mikhail Kalik grew up in the heart of Moscow.
 As a teenager, he spent the war in the evacuation in Central Asia.
 In 1949, he was accepted into the Moscow Film School (VGIK) where he studied under Grigori Alexandrov.
 In 1951, during the anti-cosmopolitan campaign under Stalin, he was arrested with several other students and accused of Jewish bourgeois nationalism and planning anti-Soviet terrorist acts.
 A sentence of ten years detention was pronounced against him.
 He was sent to Lefortovo Prison, then to Ozerlag labor camp near Taishet and later to other GULAG sites.
 He was released and rehabilitated in the era of de-Stalinization.
 He came back to VGIK in 1954 under the direction of Sergei Yutkevich and graduated in 1958.
 His first film was Ataman Codr codirected with Boris Rytsarev in 1958.
 His best known film is Man Follows Sun (1961), about a young boy who in one day experiences numerous facets of live, in his pursuit to see the sun.

 He emigrated to Israel in 1971.
 Because of the disastrous critical response he did not make a single feature film there after his first Israeli film Three and One in 1974.
 Encouraged by Soviet film authorities he directed the autobiographical film And the Wind Returneth in 1991.

-He died on March 31, 2017 after a serious illness.
+He died on 31 March 2017, after a serious illness.
 He is buried in Jerusalem.